allcloud-io/clisso/README.md

 may specify a different config file using the `-c` flag.

 >NOTE: It is recommended to use the `clisso` command to manage the config file, however you may
 >also edit the file manually.
 The file is in YAML format.
+You may find a sample config file
+>[here][11].

 ## Usage